Flowyh/cpu-usage-tracker/README.md

 }
 ```

-If it's successful, Watchdog thread will not issue an exit signal.
+If it's successful, Watchdog thread will not enable any exit flag.

-This implementation is data-race free, because each thread has it's own Watchdog to snooze.
+This implementation is data-race free, because each thread has it's own exit flag (with a mutex) and a Watchdog to snooze.

 #### Exit signal

 Exitting from the app is also pretty simple.
-There's a global boolean (exit_flag) which is set to **false** if the app has to be running and to **true** if the app has to stop.
+All threads have their own Watchdogs.
+Each watchdog has an exit flag which is set to **false** if the app has to be running and to **true** if the app has to stop.

-Each thread checks the value of this boolean.
+Each thread checks the value of it's own boolean.
 If it's **true**, it breaks it's task loop and deallocates used memory.

 After each thread has stopped it's loop the main program deallocates buffers and other global variables.